snakemake/snakemake/docs/executing/cluster.rst

 | `-N`/`--nodes`  | `nodes`               | number of nodes                                                  |
 +-----------------+-----------------------+------------------------------------------------------------------+

-Each of these parameters can be part of a rule, e.g.:
+Each of these can be part of a rule, e.g.:

 .. code-block:: python
   rule: